 Not long afterward, he wrote his first novel, See You in Possum Trot, for his family, cataloging his childhood in the small Tennessee town during the turbulent and outlandish 1960s, with much embellishment and fun.
 When friends and family enthusiastically told him how much they enjoyed the book, he decided to take writing seriously.

 When he’s not researching and writing books, Jett participates in many writing activities, including the Nashville Writers' Council that he founded.
 His greatest passion, however, is volunteering for children’s causes.
-And with one son in college and another in high school, you no longer will find him coaching youth baseball and football or helping out at the local school.
+And with one son pursuing his career and another in college, you no longer will find him coaching youth baseball and football or helping out at the local school.
 Instead, you may find him on the golf course, in the gym, sailing, or . . . in the library.